-Non-Hodgkin's lymphoma, colorectal cancer, endometrial cancer, breast cancer, glioblastoma, lung cancer, pancreatic cancer, gastric cancer, hepatocellular cancer, and multiple myeloma.
+Dichloroacetate may show benefit in non-Hodgkin's lymphoma, colorectal cancer, endometrial cancer, breast cancer, glioblastoma, lung cancer, pancreatic cancer, gastric cancer, hepatocellular cancer, and multiple myeloma.

 An oral dose of 1,000 mg daily or 500 mg three times daily has been recommended.
 Neurotoxicity is a well-known reversible adverse effect of DCA, with peripheral neuropathy the most common symptom.
-Severe encephalopathy has also been described, (1054) suggesting that patients being treated with DCA be closely monitored.
+Severe encephalopathy has also been described, (1204) suggesting that patients being treated with DCA be closely monitored.

 DCA is available as a dietary supplement, though its use as a compounded medication has been discontinued by the FDA based upon a review in which it determined that there was insufficient evidence for its use in cancer.
-The Agency expressed the view that the evidence of benefit and concerns about potential toxicity if not properly dosed, did not outweigh the evidence favoring the use of approved chemotherapies or other agents for cancer.
+The FDA expressed the view that the evidence of benefit and concerns about potential toxicity if not properly dosed, did not outweigh the evidence favoring the use of approved chemotherapies or other agents for cancer.